IE-bank-team/ie-bank-infrastructure/modules/network/firewall-policy/rule-collection-group/README.md

 ### Parameter: `firewallPolicyName`

 The name of the parent Firewall Policy.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string